 - Tires – Check tread depth and pressures and make the change to winter tires if warranted.

-- Emergency Kit – Carry an emergency that includes items like: flares, small shovel, sand or kitty litter, snow brush/ice scraper, jumper cables, flashlight, extra batteries, extra cell phone charger, gloves, boots, blankets, and high-energy snacks.
+- Emergency Kit – Carry an emergency kit that includes items like: flares, small shovel, sand or kitty litter, snow brush/ice scraper, jumper cables, flashlight, extra batteries, extra cell phone charger, gloves, boots, blankets, and high-energy snacks.

-- Extreme Traveling - If you are a winter sports enthusiast traveling in the mountains or are planning a long drive across country to Grandma’s house for the holidays, consider carrying snow chains.
+- Extreme Traveling - If you are a winter sports enthusiast traveling in the mountains or are planning a long drive across the country to Grandma’s house for the holidays, consider carrying snow chains.
 They may be required in certain areas to drive on the road or over a mountain pass.